This post has been updated as of January 5, 2024.

 If you are still unsure whether Acumatica or NetSuite is best ERP for your business, then it may be because of the acquisition elephant in the room.
 Both of these publishers were bought with much fanfare by larger corporations; however, these acquisitions differed in all the stock market considerations those deals generated.

-The recent purchase of Acumatica by EQT Partners appears to be less of a merger with their other ERP asset, IFS AB, and more of a portfolio addition crossed with an attempt at networking technology-driven software companies.
-Every indication is that EQT and IFS will continue to treat Acumatica as an autonomous partner, to the chagrin of industry observers hoping for a disruption.
+The purchase of Acumatica by EQT Partners appears to be less of a merger with their other ERP asset, IFS AB, and more of a portfolio addition crossed with an attempt at networking technology-driven software companies.
+Acumatica remains an automonous partner with its own focus and userr base.

 The merger of Oracle and NetSuite is a little trickier to gauge, and there is still fallout from improprieties in the negotiations to this day.
 Besides all of the internal politics and legal ramifications of the acquisition, the reality is that Oracle is relying on NetSuite to pursue its strategy for cloud application revenue.
 NetSuite is currently generating more earnings than Oracle, and the latter’s executive bonuses are dependent on cloud software sales.
 Oracle’s leadership will continue to drive NetSuite to deliver SaaS profits to their shareholders, which in turn will cause that exorbitant NetSuite pricing to remain.